|

 Buddhism | Definition, Beliefs, Origin, Systems, & Practice | Britannica

-Buddhism, religion and philosophy that developed from the teachings of the Buddha (Sanskrit: “Awakened One”), a teacher who lived in northern India between the mid-6th and mid-4th centuries bce (before the Common Era).
+Buddhism is a religion and philosophy that developed from the doctrines of the Buddha, a teacher who lived in northern India between the mid-6th and mid-4th centuries bce.

-Basic Beliefs and Tenets of Buddhism - Learn Religions
+Introduction to Basic Beliefs and Tenets of Buddhism

 Buddhism is a religion based on the teachings of Siddhartha Gautama, who was born in the fifth century B.C. in what is now Nepal and northern India.
 He came to be called "the Buddha," which means "awakened one," after he experienced a profound realization of the nature of life, death, and existence.